fabiopipitone/elasticsearch-tocsv/README.rst

   **OPTIONAL**
+  * **-aep, --aggregated_export_path** *[default: aggregated_es_export.csv]*

+    | Path where to store the aggregated csv file.

   * **-af, --aggregation_fields** *[default: None]*

-    | Set this option if you want to generate an additional file (raw exports file will still be generated) containing the info aggregated according to specific fields.
+    | User can set this option if they want to generate an additional file (raw exports file will still be generated) containing the info aggregated according to specific fields.
     | Specify the fields to aggregate on as a string with commas between fields and no whitespaces (e.g. "field1,field2").

+  * **-ao, --aggregate_only** *[default: False]*

+    | Set this option to True to skip all the extraction and processing part.
+    | *This option requires the -rif/--raw_input_file to be set*.

   * **-asi, --allow_short_interval** *[default: False]*

-    | Set this option to True to allow the --load_balance_interval to go below 1 day.
+    | Set this option to True to allow the *-lbi/--load_balance_interval* to go below 1 day.
-    | With this option enabled the --load_balance_interval can be set down to 1 minute (1m).
+    | With this option enabled the *-lbi/--load_balance_interval* can be set down to 1 minute (1m).

   * **-at, --aggregation_type** *[default: count]*

     | Aggregation function to use when generating the aggregated csv file.
     | It can be one of the following: ['count', 'min', 'max', 'mean', 'sum'].
+    | *This option requires the -af/--aggregation_fields to be set*.

+  * **-atf, --aggregation_time_field** *[default: None]*

+    | In case the aggregation on a given time field must be carried out according to a given interval, that time field must be specified here (and not in the *-af/--aggregation_fields* option) and the interval in the *-ats/--aggregation_time_span*.
+    | The time field of interest must be among the input fields (from Elasticsearch or from the csv loaded with *-rif/--raw_input_file*).
-    | *This option requires the --aggregation_fields to be set*.
+    | *This option requires the -af/--aggregation_fields to be set*.

+  * **-ats, --aggregation_time_span** *[default: 1]*

+    | Interval the *-atf/--aggregation_time_field* will work with.
+    | It must be passed as a integer and it refers to a given number of days.

   * **-b, --batch_size** *[default: 5000]*

     | Batch size for the scroll API.
 Max 10000.
     | Increasing it might impact the ES instance heap memory.
-If you want to set a value greater than 10000, you must set first the *max_result_window* elasticsearch property accordingly.
+If the user needs a value greater than 10000, they must set first the *max_result_window* elasticsearch property accordingly.
     | Please check out the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html>`_ before increasing this value.

   * **-c, --cert_verification** *[default: False]*

-    | Require ssl certificate verification.
+    | Requires ssl certificate verification.
 Set to True to enable.
-    | *This option is ignored if --ssl is not set to True*.
+    | *This option is ignored if -s/--ssl is not set to True*.

+  * **-cbo, --count_boolean_occurrences** *[default: None]*

+    | This option might of help in case the user wants to count the occurrences of a boolean field.
+    | All boolean fields that have to be taken into consideration when True, must be passed as a string with commas between fields and no whitespaces (e.g. "field1,field2").
+    | Remember to set the aggregation type "sum" in the *-at/--aggregation_types* option for the corresponding aggregation fields.

   * **-cp, --certificate_path** *[default: '']*

     | Path to the certificate to verify the instance certificate against.
-    | *This option is ignored if --ssl and --cert_verification are not set to True*.
+    | *This option is ignored if -s/--ssl and -c/--cert_verification are not set to True*.

   * **-dp, --disable_progressbar** *[default: False]*

     | Turn off the progressbar visualization.
     | Set to True to simply be notified when processes have completed fetching data, without the loading progressbars.
-    | Might be useful in case you redirect the output to a file.
+    | Might be useful in case the output is redirected to a file.

   * **-e, --export_path** *[default: es_export.csv]*

     | Path to save the csv file to.
 Make sure the user who's launching the script is allowed to write to that path.
-    | *WARNING*: At the end of the process, unless --keep_partial is set to True, all the files with filenames "[--export_path]_process*.csv" will be removed.
-Make sure you're setting an --export_path which won't accidentally delete any other file apart from the ones created by this script.
+    | *WARNING*: At the end of the process, unless *-k/--keep_partial* is set to True, all the files with filenames "{export_path}_process*.csv" will be removed.
+Make sure to set an *-e/--export_path* which won't accidentally delete any other file apart from the ones created by this script.

   * **-ed, --ending_date** *[default: now+1000y]*

     | Query ending date.
 Must be set in iso 8601 format, without the timezone (e.g. "YYYY-MM-ddTHH:mm:ss").
-    | Timezone can be specified with the --timezone option.
+    | Timezone can be specified with the *-tz/--timezone* option.
-    | *This option requires the --time_field to be set*.
+    | *This option requires the -t/--time_field to be set*.

   * **-em, --enable_multiprocessing** *[default: False]*

     | Enable the multiprocess options.
 Set to True to exploit multiprocessing.
-    | *This option requires the --time_field to be set*.
+    | *This option requires the -t/--time_field to be set*.

   * **-h, --help**